-Scampston Walled Garden is a strikingly beautiful contemporary garden, quite unlike any other.
-Set within the 18th century walls of the original kitchen garden for Scampston Hall, today the Walled Garden has an exciting and unashamedly modern feel, complementing the adjacent 'Capability' Brown park.
+Scampston Walled Garden is a strikingly beautiful contemporary garden quite unlike any other.
+Set within the 18th century walls of the original kitchen garden for Scampston Hall, today the walled garden has an exciting and unashamedly modern feel, complementing the adjacent 18th century ‘Capability’ Brown parkland.

-"Scampston is perfect for casually curious garden lovers looking for something out of the ordinary as well as for the plant obsessed gardeners - a mix of beauty, novelty and plantmanship" House & Garden Magazine
+Within the walled garden, visitors are invited to journey through the contrasting rooms that make up this plantsman’s paradise.
+Designed by renowned Dutch plantsman Piet Oudolf, the garden includes a striking perennial meadow, contemporary waves of grass and a contemplative ‘silent garden’.
+The House & Garden Magazine has written ‘Scampston is perfect for casually curious garden lovers looking for something out of the ordinary as well as for the plant obsessed gardeners – a mix of beauty, novelty and plantsmanship’.